eik-lib/rollup-plugin/README.md

 treated as external and its source will not be included in the bundle but refered to by URL.

-The plugin will attempt to read import map URLs from `eik.json` if present.
+The plugin will attempt to read import map URLs from `eik.json` or `package.json` if present and will throw if values are defined in both `eik.json` and `package.json`.

 ```js
 export default {